-Now unlike other webhosting sites that claim “unlimited hosting”, eHost is more transparent with their server limitations.
-They instead offer “unmetered hosting” which basically means that they will not restrict your storage space and bandwidth if you fall into reasonable usage amounts.
+Now unlike other web hosting sites that claim “unlimited hosting,” eHost is more transparent with their server limitations.
+They instead offer “unmetered hosting” which means that they will not restrict your storage space and bandwidth if you fall into reasonable usage amounts.
 They lay out what they consider reasonable right on their site, so you can make sure you stay within the parameters of the server resources.
 Here are their expected server limitations:

-These are actually very reasonable standards, so I don’t think you will have to worry about your account being suspended unless you are really abusing their hosting capabilities.
+These are very reasonable standards, so I don’t think you will have to worry about your account being suspended unless you are abusing their hosting capabilities.

-Nearly 80% of web browsing is now done on mobile devices, so it is really important to make sure that any hosting platform we choose is fully mobile responsive.
-I found that eHost has both mobile optimized templates and plugins, so you can definitely reach a mobile audience with your site.
+Nearly 80% of web browsing is now done on mobile devices, so it is vital to make sure that any hosting platform we choose is fully mobile responsive.
+I found that eHost has both mobile optimized templates and plugins, so you can reach a mobile audience with your site.

-eHost uses cPanel for managing all the important aspects your website like email, analytics, and plugins.
+eHost uses cPanel for managing all the important aspects your websites like email, analytics, and plugins.
 Though eHost’s cPanel is customized to their particular offerings, cPanel is used by some pretty popular web hosts, so you may already be familiar with how to interface with this management tool which is nice.

-Looking at the cPanel, you can see in the left-hand column there are some easy quick links that can help you manage your overall network of websites and gives you access to all of your statistics.
-In the main panel there are clearly label icons for the different features that can help you improve your site.
+Looking at the cPanel, you can see in the left-hand column some easy, quick links that can help you manage your overall network of websites and gives you access to all of your statistics.
+In the main panel, there are clearly label icons for the different features that can help you improve your site.

-So it has really easy navigation.
-I particularly like how the main page is broken down into sections including: Add-Ons, Quick Installs, Files, Databases, Domains, Email, Metrics, Security, Software, and Advanced.
+So it has easy navigation.
+I particularly like how the main page is broken down into sections including Add-Ons, Quick Installs, Files, Databases, Domains, Email, Metrics, Security, Software, and Advanced.
 So you don’t have to dig around to find out the features you need.
 You just go to the section, click the button, and it will guide you through the tool step-by-step.

 The Quick Install Menu